List of State Protected Monuments in West Bengal

 This is a list of State Protected Monuments as officially reported by and available through the website of the Archaeological Survey of India in the Indian state West Bengal.
 The monument identifier is a combination of the abbreviation of the subdivision of the list (state, ASI circle) and the numbering as published on the website of the ASI.
 106 State Protected Monuments have been recognized by the ASI in West Bengal.
 Besides the State Protected Monuments, also the Monuments of National Importance in this state might be relevant.

+The West Bengal Heritage Commission has further declared an additional list of 244 Declared Heritage Sites.